alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Comms for Feb Knowledge Share

 #### What did you struggle with?
-* Clinical AI paper meeting being cancelled and lack of repsonsbility]
+* Clinical AI paper meeting being cancelled and lack of repsonsbility
 * No training from comms yet and need to start Feb newsletter
+* Bureaucracy around merch ordering

 #### What would you like to work on next week?
 * Scholar cohort call and a few other scholar catchups